 Additional Business Website Pages

-The following pages are required in order to comply with data protection and privacy laws regulations:
+The following pages are required to comply with data protection and privacy laws and regulations:

 These pages provide additional information and guidance for your website visitors:

 - Survey Page